(click on trigrams or see below for their meaning as upper and lower trigram)

 For the JunZi in the ZhouYi is older than the idea about it in the DaXiang (Wings).
 In the beginning it was the son of a noble, a person.
 The one who, thanks to a noble background, knows what to do in certain circumstances, clever, experienced.
 He is the good hunter, the good advisor, the good teacher, leader.

 Anyone who does something which needs skill or authority, has to refer to his JunZi.
-Unlike the businessman who ruins his marriage when he is still businessman in bed, a JunZi in bed is the ideal of any woman.
-And a wife who is a JunZi the ideal of any man.
+Unlike the businessman who ruins his marriage when he is still businessman in bed, a JunZi (in and out of bed) is the ideal of any woman.
+And a woman who is a JunZi the ideal of any man.